LenAnderson/SillyTavern-LALib/README.md

 – Use with /then, /elseif, and /else.
 The provided command must return true or false.

 /elseif [pipe={{pipe}}] (/command)
-– Use with /ife, /then, and /else.
+– Use with /if, /then, and /else.
 The provided command must return true or false.

 /else [pipe={{pipe}}] (/command)
-– Use with /ife, /elseif, and /then.
+– Use with /if, /elseif, and /then.
 The provided command will be executed if the previous /if or /elseif was false.

 /then [pipe={{pipe}}] (/command)
-– Use with /ife, /elseif, and /else.
+– Use with /if, /elseif, and /else.
 The provided command will be executed if the previous /if or /elseif was true.

-/wi-list-books
-– Get a list of currently active World Info books.

-/wi-list-entries [optional flat=true] (optional book name) – Get a list of World Info entries from currently active books or from the book with the provided name.
-Use flat=true to list all entrie in a flat list instead of a dictionary with entries per book.

 /fetch (url)